shafisarkar/shafisarkar/README.md

 - 👋 Hi, I’m @shafisarkar
 - 👀 I’m so much interested in programming and software.
 - 🌱 I’m currently learning robotics with Arduino.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn and do more advanced stufs in software and robotics.
 - 📫 How to reach me : you vcan just give me a mail_(shafisarkar7@gmail.com)

 <!---